open-make/openmakewebsite/content/blog/2024-01-11-smart-citizen-kit/index.en.md

 # Interview: Smart citizen kit

+Gulliem Caprodon is a research lead at Fab Lab Barcelona, he was mostly involved in the development of the Smart Citizen Kit, which is the central concept around having a minimum set of tools to measure the environment, leading to the development of the smart citizen concept.

 *by the Open make team, .
 Copyright to the authors, distributed under a CC-BY 4.0 licence.*